 The Access suite of sites currently supports the following browsers:

-- Windows platforms XP, 7, & 8: Google Chrome - latest version*, Microsoft Internet Explorer - versions 8 & 9 (10 & 11 expected to support in early 2014), Mozilla Firefox – latest version*
+- Windows platforms XP, 7, & 8: Google Chrome - latest version*, Microsoft Internet Explorer - versions 8, 9, & 10 (full support date for 11 still TBD), Mozilla Firefox – latest version*

 - Apple Computers OSX: Safari – latest version*, Firexfox – latest version*